-If you are looking to get rid of mice in your home there are a few ways you can go about removing them.
+If you are looking to get rid of mice living in your home there are a few ways you can go about removing them.
 You can take a more lethal approach by using poisons, traps, or baits that will kill mice dead in their tracks.
 If you decide to take this approach you run the risks of causing health problems for yourself, your family, and your pet.

 Another option is to take a peaceful approach that doesn’t harm the pests.

 By peaceful, I mean you can scare them off or run them away with natural repellents.
 If used properly, natural repellents are safe for the ecosystem.
-When used in moderation and at safe levels natural repellants will not harm you, your family, or pets.
+When used in moderation and at safe levels natural repellents will not harm you, your family, or pets.